North London Railway: Legacy

 The Kew Bridge service was withdrawn as a wartime economy measure in 1940, which proved to be permanent.

 The line from Dalston Junction to Poplar was heavily damaged during the Blitz of World War II.
 Passenger services from Broad Street to Poplar via Victoria Park and Bow were suspended on 15 April 1944 and officially closed on 14 May 1944.
 A substitute bus service was provided until 23 April 1945 but the service was finally withdrawn at the end of the war.
 The northern section of the East Cross Route (A12) built in the late 1960s ran parallel to the rail line between Old Ford and Victoria Park stations, both of which were demolished for the road's construction.

 The Crosstown Linkline service reinstated passenger service over the Dalston Junction to Victoria Park Junction section of the Poplar branch from 14 May 1979, running from Camden Town to Stratford and then over the former Eastern Counties and Thames Junction Railway to North Woolwich.
 The remaining freight line from Victoria Park Junction to Poplar Docks via Bow Junction closed on 3 October 1983.
-From 13 May 1985 the Camden to North Woolwich Crosstown Linkline was combined with the Richmond to Broad Street service and ceased to serve Dalston Junction and Broad Street, which finally closed on 30 June 1986.
+From 13 May 1985, the Camden to North Woolwich Crosstown Linkline was combined with the Richmond to Broad Street service and ceased to serve Dalston Junction and Broad Street, which finally closed on 30 June 1986.

 The line between Willesden Junction and Camden via Primrose Hill is now primarily used (in 2014) for empty coaching stock movements between the North London Line and Willesden Depot, freight trains and, during engineering work, diverted passenger services to and from the Watford DC Line.
 Primrose Hill station has been closed.

 Since 31 August 1987, Docklands Light Railway has followed the path of the North London Railway from Bow Church to Poplar.

 The East London Line Extension took over the abandoned stretch between Dalston Junction and Shoreditch from April 2010, incorporating it into the London Overground network.

 Stock

-Among the first locomotives bought by the railway from outside contractors were five 0-4-2ST saddle tanks.
+Among the first locomotives bought by the railway from outside contractors were five 0-4-2ST engines.
 After that, all were constructed at Bow, London.